 There is a significant and positive relationship between corporate social performance and financial performance, according to the results of empirical research by Griselda et al. (2020), which is measured by ROA and firm value (Tobin's Q) to test this relationship.
-Consistent with findings of Martin et al. (2009), CSR will enduring advantages for organization due to its contribution to the growth and improvement of its reputation and demonstration of loyalty to its stakeholders.
+Consistent with findings of Martin et al. (2009), CSR will vield enduring advantages for the organization due to its contribution to the growth and improvement of its reputation and demonstration of loyalty to stakeholders.
 Capital limitations may be mitigated through enhanced CSR disclosure.
-Effective CSR performance is demonstrated engagement of stakeholders.
-By enhancing the internal control system, this will result in positive feedback such as increased company transparency and compliance with reporting regulations (Cheng et al., 2014).
+Effective CSR performance is demonstrated engagement of stakeholders. enhancing the internal control system, this will result in positive feedback such as increased company transparency compliance with reporting regulations (Cheng et al., 2014).
 The following hypothesis is to be tested in light of the preceding:

-H1: CSR has a positive effect on the company's financial performance, ceteris paribus

-In addition to promoting CSR, the inclusion of women in an organization fosters superior performance through various means, such as mitigating workforce attrition due to demographic factors that extend beyond gender.
-Moreover, potential clients and suppliers may increase in number due to the presence of women (Robinson & Dechant, 1977).
-Encouraging a healthy work culture can be facilitated by the presence of women through the promotion of an open and adaptable environment.
+H1: CSR has a positive effect on the company's financial performance, ceteris paribus culture can be facilitated by the presence of women through the promotion of an open and adaptable environment.
 Moreover, the presence of gender diversity on the board will generate diversity in the decisionmaking process, which will in turn prompt organizations to more thoroughly evaluate the various alternatives and associated risks (Carter et al., 2003).
 Consequently, gender diversity is an intrinsic component of corporate governance that yields internal and external advantages for the organization.
 According to Bear et al. (2010), there is a positive relationship between the percentage of women in the boardroom and corporate reputation, and the inclusion of women on the board enhances ratings for corporate social affairs.
 On the basis of the preceding and prior research, the following hypothesis is to be examined: